Dharmic Life at Georgetown

 Experience Dharma in its vibrant variety at Georgetown, where hundreds of Hindus, Buddhists, Sikhs and Jains from across the spectrum gather regularly in diverse settings to discuss, engage, celebrate, and discover.

-No human is alike, and the celebration of this variety is the backbone of Dharma.
-Whether one is devout or occasional, a believer or a sceptic, Dharmic Life provides various opportunities to Experience, Question, and Grow:
+No human is alike, celebration this variety is the backbone of Dharma.
+Whether one is devout or occasional, a believer or a sceptic, Dharmic Life provides various opportunities to deepen their Experience, Questioning, and Compassion.

 What’s inside the resource guide?